 I hope someday you’ll join us

-—“Imagine” by John Lennon
+—“Imagine” by the Beatles

 6. In 1980 when John Lennon was murdered, James was in the hospital recovering from life-threatening Dengue Hemorrhagic Fever he caught while working in the jungles of Belize.
 Both events were a shock.

-7. In 1990 we quit our corporate jobs in London, started our own business, and began the epic journey that returned us to the US and our families.
+7. In 1990 we quit our corporate jobs in London, started our own business, and began the epic journey that returned to the US and our families.
 Paul sang “The Long and Winding Road” in the background – the anthem of our nomadic lives.

 8. When George Harrison passed away in 2001 we had just embarked on our first Round-the-World Trip.
 We celebrated his life listening to our favorite Beatles tune “Norwegian Wood” where his exotic sitar captivated a generation.